yuri-unitek/reactjs-assessment/README.md

 <strong>How to contribute</strong>
 <p>

-Clone this repository and create pull request with your name branch.
+Fork this repository and create pull request.
-(Including docker file is appreciated)
+(Docker based solution is appreciated)
 </p>
 </div>